What Is Rayon Fabric & Is It Sustainable?

 There’s one big benefit to rayon from an ecological standpoint: it’s biodegradable.

 A recent study found that not only is rayon biodegradable, but it’s actually more biodegradable than other fibers of natural origin (namely, cotton).

 However, just because something is biodegradable doesn’t necessarily mean it’s safe to dispose of in your garden heap.

 One thing to consider for those planning on tossing a torn rayon shirt into their indoor compost bin—is whether it has been processed with toxic chemicals.
 Consider this when spreading your finished compost on your veggie beds.

-Because all of this conscious commotion has urged some producers of the fabric to change their ways.
+Because all of this conscious commotion has urged some producers of the semi-synthetic fabric to change their ways.

 With a growing number of companies using this material, it’s getting there.
 Many of the top viscose producers have already made commitments to meet EU BAT (Best Available Techniques) criteria—the most comprehensive standard for the production of viscose.

 It measures things like carbon disulfide requirements, freshwater, and energy consumption, caustic soda use, emissions, and more.

-This actually leads to two types of rayon fabric we would be okay wearing.
+This leads to two types of rayon fabrics we would wear.

 Lenzing has led the way for the responsible production of semi-synthetic fabrics.

 The main difference being that lyocell is created by a solvent spinning technique with organic solvents that causes no significant chemical change to the fibers.

 What sets them apart from other producers is their use of a closed-loop system, where nearly all the water and chemicals can be recaptured for reuse instead of being discarded into the environment.